docker-archive/classicswarm/docs/swarm_at_scale.md

     other files required to build the custom images for those particular components of the application.

-3. Change directory into the `swarm-microservice-demo-v1/web-vote-app` directory and inspect the contents of the `Dockerfile`
+3. Change directory into the `swarm-microservice-demo-v1/web-vote-app` directory and inspect the contents of the `Dockerfile`:

         $ cd swarm-microservice-demo-v1/web-vote-app/